asyncdesign/webui/docs/README.md

 * [Download the latest release](https://github.com/asyncdesign/webui/archive/v4.3.3.zip)
 * Extract the CSS and JavaScript files from the dist folder to your project folders.
 * You will need to include a version of jQuery.
-Webui has been tested with jQuery 1.7.2 and later.
+Webui has been tested with jQuery 1.7.2 and later. (jQuery 3.0.0 or later recommended).
 * In your web page add a link to the CSS in the head section of your page and links to the JavaScript files at the bottom of the body section, for example:

 ````html